 Teacher Induction Program and Alumni Groups

-Whether you complete our undergraduate or MAT program or a teacher-education program in a Consortium for Excellence in Teacher Education (CETE) college, or work in an urban, suburban or private school, we have a professional learning group to support your needs and develop your teaching interests.
+Whether you completed our undergraduate or MAT program or a teacher-education program in a Consortium for Excellence in Teacher Education (CETE) college, or work in an urban, suburban or private school, we have a professional learning group to support your needs and develop your teaching interests.

 For new teachers, induction is a bridge between teacher preparation and being a full-fledged professional educator.
 As a first-year or early career professional, you will face many challenges: being responsible for a classroom of students, negotiating the culture of your school, continuing to develop your identity as a teacher, and becoming an active member of a professional community.
 All this can be both exhilarating and daunting, but you will not be alone.
 The Brandeis Education Program will be there to help you.